sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_Linux_kernel_synchronization.md

  - https://lwn.net/Kernel/Index/#Spinlocks <br>
  - https://embetronicx.com/tutorials/linux/device-drivers/spinlock-in-linux-kernel-1/ <br>

-The problem wit atomic operations, is that they can only work with CPU words and double words size.
+The problem with atomic operations, is that they can only work with CPU words and double words size.
 Atomics cannot work with shared data structures of custom size.

 In real life, critical regions can be mode that one line.
 And these code paths should execute atomically to avoid race conditions.
 To ensure atomicity of suche code blocks, **locks** are used.

 ### Spinlocks

-The most common lock in the Linux kernel is the spin-lock.
+The most common lock in the Linux kernel is the spinlock.

-Spin lock are used to protect **short code sections** that comprise just a few C statements and are therefore quickly executed and exited.
+Spinlocks are used to protect **short code sections** that comprise just a few C statements and are therefore quickly executed and exited.

 A spin lock is a lock that can be held by at most one thread of execution, that also means at most 1 CPU.